 Spice Basics: What Defines a Spice?

-A spice is typically a dried seed, fruit, root, bark, or other plant substance used in small quantities to flavor, color, or preserve food.
-Think cinnamon, cumin, pepper, or turmeric.
-They often come from tropical regions and are used across cuisines worldwide.
+A spice is a dried plant-derived substance (seed, fruit, root, bark) used in small quantities to flavor, color, or preserve food.
+Examples include cinnamon, cumin, and black pepper.
+Condiments, like ketchup or mayonnaise, are prepared sauces typically added after cooking.

 The Mustard Plant: Nature's Little Firecracker